Azure/azure-sdk-for-js/sdk/test-utils/perf/GettingStarted.md

 To be able to leverage the powers of playing back the requests using the test proxy, add the following to your code.

       ```ts
-      /// Core V1 SDKs - For services depending on core-http
-      /// Call this.configureClientOptionsCoreV1 method on your client options
-      this.blobServiceClient = BlobServiceClient.fromConnectionString(connectionString, this.configureClientOptionsCoreV1({}));

-      /// Core V2 SDKs - For services depending on core-rest-pipeline
       /// this.configureClientOptions call to modify your client
       this.client = TableClient.fromConnectionString(connectionString, tableName, this.configureClientOptions({}));

-      // Not all core-v1 SDKs allow passing httpClient option.
       // Please reach out if your service/SDK doesn't support or if you face difficulties in this area.
       ```